lgabs/gpt-resolve/README.md

 |------|------|-------|--------|-------|--------|
 | ITA  | 2025 | o1-preview | 🚧 In Progress | - | [Report](exams/ita_2025/report.md) |

-### Installation and How to use
+# Installation and How to use
+gpt-resolve is distributed in pypi:
 ```bash
 pip install gpt-resolve
 ```

-`gpt-resolve` provides a simple CLI with two main commands: `resolve` for solving exam questions and `compile-solutions` for generating PDFs from the solutions.
+`gpt-resolve` provides a simple CLI with two main commands: `resolve` for solving exam questions and `compile-solutions` for generating PDFs from the solutions:

-### Solve exams
+### Solve exams with `resolve`

 To generate solutions for an exam:
 - save the exam images in the exam folder `exam_path`, one question per image file